thebaldgeek/thebaldgeek.github.io/stdc.md

 143e.
 4F1.
 POR: 1541.45 MHz

-Most people seem to be using the RTLSDR v3 patch antenna but a ~7 turn RHCP helix with LNA would be better, or a 3-4 turn LHCP helix pointing at a dish would be better still.
+Most people seem to be using the RTLSDR v3 patch antenna but a ~7 turn RHCP helix with LNA would be better, or a 3-4 turn LHCP helix pointing at a small dish also works.
+The signal is very strong and robust, so you don't need huge amounts of gain.
 The SDR need be nothing more expensive than the usual RTLSDR V3 silver dongle.
 Use some quality coax (not the needle thin RTLSDR junk that comes with the patch antenna - throw it out and get some better quality coax). and you should have a very solid decode rate consisting of about 100+ messages per day.
 The signal is easy to find as it is a continuos carrier even when no messages are being sent.